MILITARY PARTICIPATION OF LOCAL MEN AND WOMEN

 Researched and Written By Robert Archer

-Extending from the Atlantic Ocean/Chesapeake Bay to the Ohio River, Virginia was the largest state in area and in population at the time of the war.
-The constitution of the Commonwealth elected the governor by vote of the legislature limited his term to three one year terms, he was denied veto power, limited his appointments to minor offices, and tied his executive powers to the 13 member Council of State.
+Extending from the Atlantic Ocean/Chesapeake Bay to the Ohio River, Virginia was the largest state in area and population at the time of the war.
+The constitution of the Commonwealth elected the governor by vote of the legislature and limited his term to three one-year terms, he was denied veto power, limited his appointments to minor offices, and tied his executive powers to the 13-member Council of State.
 The governor was given command of the militia.
-The legislature elected Speaker of the House of Delegate James Barbour (1775-1842) governor on January 3, 1812 after Governor G. W. Smith was killed in a theater fire in December 1811.
+The legislature elected Speaker of the House of Delegates James Barbour (1775-1842) as governor on January 3, 1812, after Governor G. W. Smith was killed in a theater fire in December 1811.

 Documented by copies of service records from the National Archives, Washington, D.C.